hydrodynamicstability/statquotes/README.md

   - John W. Tukey (1991)

   - The philosphy of multiple comparisons.  *Statistical Science*, 6:  100-116.

+- "How about 'alpha and beta risks' and 'testing the null hypothesis'?
+Ah, *there's* the rub.
+The very beginning language employed by the statistician describes phenomena in which engineers/physical scientists have little practical interest!
+They want to know how many, how much, and how well are we doing.
+Required are interval estimates.
+We offer instead hypothesis tests and power curves."

+  - J. Stuart Hunter (1990)

+  - Commentary (p.
+261) to A. B. Hoadley & J. R. Kettenring (1990), Communications between statisticians and engineers/physical scientists.  *Technometrics*, 32:  243-247.

 - NHST "often amounts to uncertainty laundering.
 Any study, no matter how poorly designed and conducted, can lead to statistical significance and thus a declaration of truth or falsity.
 NHST was supposed to protect researchers from over-interpreting noisy data.
 Now it has the opposite effect."